 Bodensee- Lake Constance

 Lake Constance is on the Rhine and consists of three bodies of water.
 In terms of volume it’s the second largest freshwater lake in Central and Western Europe.
 Unlike many other dive sites in Germany this lake was formed by the Rhine Glacier during the ice age, over 10,000 years ago.
 If you’re interested in marine life there are around 45 species of fish in Lake Constance including eels, catfish and trout.
 There are a few wrecks to be discovered here as well, including the famous paddle steamer Jura, which lies at a depth of 39 meters.
-The water is cold however, barely reaching 10 degrees centigrade even in summer.
+The water under the surface is cold however, barely reaching 10 degrees centigrade even in summer.

 Located in Southern Germany this dive site is known for its diverse flora and fish stocks including grass carp, sturgeon and pike.
 An old gravel mine, the average depth is 9m.

 Visit this dive site for interesting rock formations, shoals of fish and submerged statues.
+Topside, this lake offers an abundance of surface-interval activities as well as camping, a restaurant, and dive school.
+Bear in mind registration is required.

 If being able to enjoy surface interval activities on top of the water as well as below is important to you then this dive site is not to be missed!
 The lake is also a popular holiday destination.
 As for diving, make sure you don’t miss the spooky underwater forests.